Ida Lindtveit Røse: Local politics

 Røse was elected to Viken county council in 2019, leading the Christian Democratic Party caucus.
 Following the 2023 Norwegian local elections, the Christian Democratic Party managed to form a county cabinet together with its coalition partners, the Conservatives, Progress and the Liberals, led by Anette Solli.
 The county cabinet would preside over Akershus County Municipality, following the dissolution of Viken on 1 January 2024.
 Røse was appointed county commissioner of enterprise, public health, sports and diversity.
 She was replaced by Lars Salvesen after being elected to the Storting at the 2025 parliamentary election.

 Acting Minister of Children and Families

 From 1 June to 21 August 2020, Røse served as the acting Minister of Children and Families, filling in for Kjell Ingolf Ropstad who was on parental leave.
 At the age of 27, Røse became the youngest ever government minister in Norway.

 Party politics

 She was elected as the Christian Democrats's second deputy leader at the party's 2023 party convention.

 In the aftermath of Olaug Bollestad's resignation in August 2024, the party's election committee officially designated her as first deputy leader in December, with Dag Inge Ulstein as leader and Jorunn Gleditsch Lossius as second deputy leader.
 The trio were formally elected at the extraordinary party convention on 25 January 2025.

 Parliament

 She was elected as a regular member to the Storting from Akershus at the 2025 election.
+She additionally became the party's parliamentary leader.